rax-register/rax-register.github.io/_posts/2020-07-09-htb-bashed.md

 ![](/images/bashed/15. sudo-u.png "sudo -u")

 Looks good!
-Let's see what else we can find in our home folder.
+Let's see what else we can find in scriptmanager's home folder.

     cd /home/scriptmanager